ironsheep/P2-vscode-extensions/TASKS-User.md

 ## P2 Code Development with flexprop on macOS

-To complete your setup so you can use flexprop on your mac under VScode you'll need to install flexprop and then:
+To complete your setup so you can use flexprop on your mac under VScode you'll need to:

 One time:

-- Install FlexProp for all users to use on your mac
+- Install FlexProp for all users to use on your Mac
 - Add our tasks to the user tasks.json file (*works across all your P2 projects*)</br>(Make sure the paths to your compiler and loader binaries are correct)
-- Install a common keybinding (*works across all your P2 projects*)
+- Install our common keybinding (*works across all your P2 projects*)
 - Optionally add a couple of VSCode extensions if you wish to have the features I demonstrated
     - "[Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens)" which adds the compile errors messages to the associated line of code
     - "[Explorer Exclude](https://marketplace.visualstudio.com/items?itemName=PeterSchmalfeldt.explorer-exclude)" which allows you to hide file types (e.g., .p2asm, .binary) from the explorer panel